msobanjo/courseware/topics/networking/modules/basics/README.md

 One of these is the IP address for `example.com`, which is `93.184.216.34`.

 ### `ping`
-If we wanted to, we can now `ping` this IP address for availability:
+We use `ping` to query an IP address so as to check its availability:

 ```cmd
   C:\Windows\system32>ping 93.184.216.34